Vulture (Marvel Comics): Clifton Shallot

-Doctor Clifton Shallot was an expert on bio-mutation and a professor at Empire State University.
+Dr. Clifton Shallot was an expert on bio-mutation and a professor at Empire State University.
 He also had one of Toomes' harnesses and costumes, which he had requisitioned from the State Prison Authority.
 When one of his courses was cancelled by the university trustees, he snapped, and underwent the final stage of the mutation himself when he donned the Vulture costume – his face, teeth, and fingernails mutated, and for a short time, the wings became part of his body and he could fly.
 The only ones who knew his secret was his lab assistant Dr. Christine Murrow and her roommate Gloria Jenkins.

 Mary Jane Watson witnessed him killing Gloria (whom he had mistaken for Christine) and she became a target.
 While flying around Mary Jane's apartment, he noticed Spider-Man and attacked him.
 Vulture managed to defeat Spider-Man and leave him for dead.
 Shallot then searched for a way to reverse the transformation.
 He stole some chemicals from a ship called the Düsseldorf at Dock 20.
 The next morning as he was flying to Christine's lab, Vulture noticed Mary Jane in her car.
 He dove toward the car and grabbed Mary Jane.
 He was then encountered in the air by Spider-Man, who dropped Mary Jane, giving Vulture enough time to reach the Biology Lab.
 He attacked Christine, only for Spider-Man to arrive and defend her.
 Vulture managed to rip the webbing with his sharp finger claws and teeth.
 Their fight continued, with Spider-Man blinding Vulture with the webbing as the cops arrived and threw a net over them.
 Still blinded by the webbing, Vulture broke free from the net and grabbed Spider-Man, thinking he was Christine.
 When he saw it was Spider-Man, Vulture ended up dropping him.

 Vulture went back to his lab and transformed back into Shallot.
 He then had an agreement with Christine, stating that he would not kill her if she did not betray his trust.
 Later that night, Vulture flew back to Dock 20 and stole more chemicals.
 He noticed that Peter Parker had followed him and picked him up and dropped him into the water.
 When he flew above Mary Jane's apartment, Vulture noticed her getting into a taxi.
 Vulture attacked the taxi and kidnapped Mary Jane, only for Spider-Man to interrupt him, causing Vulture to flee.
 He made it back to his lab where Christine was.
 Spider-Man then arrived an hour later, finding Christine there.
 Vulture then attacked Spider-Man, who subdued him and force-fed Vulture the antidote he had stolen from the Düsseldorf.
 After reverting from his Vulture form, Shallot fainted.
 Shallot is presumably still serving his sentence for the murder of Gloria.